David-Honisch/LC2Navigator2024/LC2Navigator2025/readme.md

 ## What is "LC2Navigator" app?

-It is a UI Database redirecting IO, News, Links, Grabbing, Container Orchistration, Building OS Software and local AI system based on Electron, Apache Cordova, NodeJS Javascript SQLite and Maven.
+It is a UI Database redirecting IO, News, Links, Grabbing, Container Orchestration, Building OS Software and local AI system based on Electron,Tauri, Apache Cordova, NodeJS Javascript SQLite.

 Different technologies used and supported java, rust, python and many more.
-Uses and supports Maven 3.9x, Gradle, NSIS, WI...
+Uses and supports Build System like Maven 3.9x, Gradle or Install NSIS, WX...

 A windows and linux x64 Bit build artifact created and uploaded.
 Microsoft Windows Installer build and uploaded.